Today, we joined an important press conference to extend a message of solidarity to CUPE New Brunswick on behalf of CUPE

-These leaders announced that 50 days have passed since notice was given to the Premier to fix an avoidable labour crisis – and that if there isn’t a resolution within another 50 days for the dozens of locals, many of which have now between without agreements for up 4 years, they were willing to take the courageous step of holding a mass provincial strike vote in unison.
+These leaders announced that 50 days have passed since notice was given to the Premier to fix an avoidable labour crisis – and that if there isn’t a resolution within another 50 days for the dozens of locals, many of which have now been without agreements for up 4 years, they were willing to take the courageous step of holding a mass provincial strike vote in unison.

 We want to make it clear that this is an historic, inspiring, and instructive moment.

 It’s simply not every day that tens of thousands of public sector workers, members of different locals working in different sectors, from across the province declare they will have no other choice but to hold strike votes in unison.

 It’s an incredible and inspiring example of collective action and collective resolve.
 And it’s one that the 280,000 members of CUPE Ontario are in complete solidarity with.

 CUPE Ontario’ s Executive Board, inspired by the mobilizing of members in New Brunswick, has unanimously adopted a solidarity pact – the first step of which is a $50,000 donation to support CUPE New Brunswick at this crucial time.

 This is the least we can do considering that our struggles are interwoven.
 We’re facing identical challenges from governments united by a common devaluation of front-line workers and the important public services we deliver.

 The fact is, with a few edits, you could replace “New Brunswick” with “Ontario” or “Alberta” and still tell the same story.